 What are the requirements for IMO media accreditation?

-You need to complete and return the IMO media accreditation form (available from the IMO website or from IMO's Public Information Services.
+You need to complete and return the IMO media accreditation form (available here or from IMO's Public Information Services).
 The form should be accompanied by a letter of assignment, on letterhead paper, from a bona fide media organization, addressed to the Public Information Manager at IMO and signed and dated by an authorized person (e.g., the Publisher, Editor or Bureau Chief).
 Letters of assignment must specify the type of coverage, event or project assigned; the period of time for which accreditation is required; and the name and professional function(s) of the individual(s) to be assigned.

 What supporting materials are required?

 In addition to the completed form and letter, print media representatives are also asked to submit two recent issues of the publication they represent.
 Independent TV production companies should additionally provide a letter from a broadcast organization which intends to air their work, and photographers are asked to submit original tear sheets or photos with credits.

 We would also ask all applicants to submit a form of professional ID, such as a press card or a current business card.

 Before accreditation is renewed, IMO may ask for work samples that demonstrate active engagement in covering the activities of the Organization.
 Samples must be unaltered clippings or media products of the accredited organization with bylines of the individual requesting renewal.